Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 How do you write an elevator pitch?

-Writing an elevator pitch first starts with having an idea.
-As Woods stated, approach your pitch similar to how you would write the summary section of a resumé.
-Remember to keep it short and to the point and only include the most interesting and critical details.
+Writing a pitch starts with having an idea.
+Just like the summary at the top of your resume, remember to keep it short and to the point, and only include the most interesting and critical details.

 1. Who am I?